-1. An individual may serve as a voting member on no more than three general faculty committees and councils.

-- 2. A quorum will be defined as a majority of the voting members, unless specified otherwise in the committee description. - 3.
+- 1. An individual may serve as a voting member on no more than three general faculty committees and councils. - 2.
+A quorum will be defined as a majority of the voting members, unless specified otherwise in the committee description. - 3.
 If a member cannot attend a meeting, he/she is allowed to send an unrestricted proxy to the meeting to act on his/her behalf.
 An unrestricted proxy is defined as someone who is temporarily invested with the rights and responsibilities of committee membership.
 In general, an unrestricted proxy will count toward the number of committee members needed to establish a quorum.
 A committee member may serve as a proxy for another committee member, although in that case, the proxy shall not count toward a quorum.
 The committee chair must be notified of the assignment of any proxies prior to the meeting. - 4.
 Each committee and council will schedule at least one meeting during the academic year. - 5.
 Student participation, where appropriate, will be sought and encouraged. - 6.
 Complete minutes of each committee and council meeting are to be filed with the Archivist for posting on the Senate website.
 Minutes will include but are not limited to the following: date, time, members present and absent, guests, agenda, motions and votes.
 Documents considered at the meeting may be included. - 7.
 It is the responsibility of the committee or council chair to submit a year-end report to the Faculty Senate Archivist.
-The report will include the dates of the year's meetings, and the recommended charges for next year's committee or council. - 8.
+The report will include the dates of the year's meetings, the name of the newly elected Chair and Chair-Elect or Co-Chair (as stipulated by said Committee's membership description in APPM Sec.
+3.5) to serve the following year and the recommended charges for next year's committee or council.
+(Updated by Faculty Senate 11-3-2021) - 8.
 Unless otherwise stipulated, when a vacancy occurs, the Faculty Senate will be notified by the committee chair and the vacancy will be filled in the same manner as the position was originally filled. - 9.
 A list of all general faculty committees and councils, and their current membership will be posted on the Faculty Senate website by the Archivist. - 10.
 Terms of membership on all committees and councils will be based on the academic year calendar. - 11.
-By May of each academic year, current members of general faculty committees and councils will elect a faculty chair to serve for the following year.
-Only committee members whose terms extend through the following year are eligible for election. - 12.
-If there is a problem achieving a quorum or in exceptional circumstances, email voting is allowed, unless any committee member requests a regular meeting to vote.
+By May of each academic year, current members of general faculty committees and councils will elect a faculty chair and chair-elect (as stipulated by said Committee's membership description in APPM Sec.
+3.5) to serve for the following year.
+Only committee members whose terms extend through the following year are eligible for election.
+(Updated by Faculty Senate 11-3-2021)

+- 12. If there is a problem achieving a quorum or in exceptional circumstances, email voting is allowed, unless any committee member requests a regular meeting to vote.
 If email voting is done, allowances for discussion and necessary documents should be made available before voting.
 To call an email vote, the chair must specify when the voting begins and ends with a minimal time of 24 hours.
 The results need to be communicated to the rest of the committee in a timely manner. - 13.
 Ex officio committee positions are non-voting, unless otherwise stated in the membership statement. - 14.
 Administrators shall not chair a committee or council unless otherwise stated in the membership statement. - 15.
 Robert's Rules of Order shall be the parliamentary authority on all matters of procedure not specifically covered in the committee structure.